simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

   <img src="{{ site.baseurl }}/assets/simbot/phase_4/keyword_search_vectorise_chunks.png" alt="keyword search init" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-- Initialises vectoriser:
+- **Initialises vectoriser**:
   - `lowercase = True` converts all tokens to lower case so words such as Vector and vector are treated the same.
   - `ngram_range=(1,2)` includes both single words (unigrams) and two word phrases (bigrams).
 Allows phrases such as "vector database" to be treated as a single token rather than two separate words ("vector" and "database").
   - `stop_words` = ‘english’ removes common words (e.g. the, at, a).
 These words appear frequently so generally don’t help distinguish relevant

 -	Iterate through dataframe rows, extract chunk titles and texts
 - Apply preprocessing to chunk text
 -	Store processed chunks along with metadata

 -	Apply `fit_transform` on chunk_texts

--	This returns a TF-IDF matrix where each rows represents a chunk, columns represent vocab terms and values represent TF-IDF weights.
+- This returns a TF-IDF matrix where:
+  - rows represent chunks
+  - columns represent vocabulary terms
+  - values represent TF-IDF weights

 **Note:** Metadata dataframe index is reset before vectorisation to ensure alignment!

 `retrieve`